Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Archive Repertory (plugin for Omeka)
 ====================================

-[Archive Repertory] is a plugin for [Omeka] that allows to keep original names of imported files and to put them the simple and hierarchical structure collection / item / files, in order to get readable urls for files and to avoid an overloading of the file server.
+[Archive Repertory] is a plugin for [Omeka] that allows Omeka to keep the original names of imported files and to put them into a simple and hierarchical structure consisting of:
+"collection / item / files", in order to get readable urls for files and to avoid an overloading of the file server.
 A protection against hotlinking and bandwidth theft can be set via htaccess.